 Add another two layers of the potatoes.
 Do not worry if nothing is laying flat -- at this point, it will look too high and rounded, coming above the edges of the dish in the center.
 This is how it should be.
 Set aside the remaining melted butter, onions, cheese, and all of the half and half mixture.

-Preheat the oven to 375°F, remove from the refrigerator and take off the weights and top dish.
+Weighing down the gratin is a way to get any excess liquid out of the potatoes.
+Remove the the gratin from refrigerator and take off the weights and top dish.
 Keeping it covered with the plastic, holding it over the sink, slowly pour out any excess liquid from one of the corners.
 You can hold the palm of one hand down of the top surface of the gratin (on the plastic), to be sure nothing slides around.

 Remove the plastic wrap completely and sprinkle the top with a bit more salt and pepper, and then the remaining onions and cheese.